Programmes for High Flyers: Oxbridge and Medicine

 This is achieved through the quality of our subject teaching and the Reach programme, which is a bespoke programme of one hour a week from January of Year 1.
 This includes:

-- Subject enhancement - super curricula extension activities to demonstrate candidates' potential for academic excellence in and passion for their chosen subject.
+- Subject enhancement – support with super curricular extension activities to demonstrate candidates' potential for academic excellence in their chosen subjects.

-- Preparation for universities' own Admissions Tests or Thinking Skillls Assessments.
+- Preparation for universities' own Admissions Tests, or Thinking Skills Assessments: an increasingly common requirement for Higher Tariff (Russell Group) Universities.

 - Intensive interview preparation and presentational skills training.